From floorplans to fridges, our designers are sharing the ultimate how-to for wrapping your head around the kitchen renovation process.

 Fill Your Cabinet

 Open shelving also allows for easy access to your most used pieces—meaning that those pieces will now inform your color scheme.
-When it comes to closed cabinet style, your choice, will dictate the color scheme of your kitchen now, and most likely for years to come (you can always paint, but you might not change your cabinets all that often).
-A neutral tone will be easier to blend, but painted door fronts can always be repainted.
+If you opt for closed cabinets, the color scheme will determine your kitchen’s look for years to come (you can always paint, but you might not change your cabinets all that often).
+A neutral tone will give you more flexibility if you want to change the design of your kitchen over the years.

-Aesthetics matter, but since this is also where most food prep happens, consider how the material will age over time.
+Since this is where most food prep happens, consider how the materials you use will age over time.
 Jennifer advises, “If you know that you’re the type of person who tends to be a sloppy cooker (I literally can’t see the countertops when I’m done making a meal), you probably want to consider options that are non-porous and durable.”

 That might mean marble is out.
 Though luxurious it also stains very easily (wine, citrus, and tomato are its worst offenders).
-Some people find beauty in quite literally seeing the reflection of meals passed, and if you dig the French bistro vibe, go forth.
+To some, that patina is what makes marble so perfect, some people find beauty in quite literally seeing the reflection of meals passed.
+If you dig the French bistro vibe, go forth.

 To achieve that stone look without using marble, slate, granite, or a quartz composite such as Caesarstone balance durability and resilience.
 Butcher block is an equally rustic option that’s growing in popularity.
 Keep in mind that wood requires careful maintenance, either regular varnish or a monthly application of mineral oil.